 The as400 i Series (previously known as AS/400) is a transaction processing behemoth used by the world’s most powerful organizations across a range of industries, including banking and financial services, manufacturing, retail, logistics, insurance, and healthcare.

-IBM iseries as400 continue to be a leader in critical data management, with a three-decade record of robustness, security, and dependability.
+IBM I series as400 continues to be a leader in critical data management, with a three-decade record of robustness, security, and dependability.
 Over 3,000 platform solutions are supported by IBM I which is backed by over 2,500 independent software suppliers and a recognized network of IBM Business Partners.
-The IBM iseries as 400 operating system also have leading vendors of enterprise resource planning solutions and industry-specific core-systems.
+The IBM Iseries as 400 operating system also has leading vendors of enterprise resource planning solutions and industry-specific core systems.

 What is as400 I Series?

 The AS400 I series, formally called the “IBM iSeries,” but still known as AS/400, is a mid-range server meant for small companies and departments inside big corporations and has since been reconfigured to function effectively in dispersed networks with Web applications.
 The AS400 I series uses the PowerPC CPU, which has a limited instruction set computing technology.
 OS/400 is the name of its operating system.

 An Overview of the AS400 I Series System

 AS400 I series has a long history dating back to 1988.
 IBM had previously introduced System38 in 1979, along with a comprehensive product range that included System3, System32, System34, and System36.
 Later, AS400 was released with the OS OS400, which allowed applications created for System34 and System36 to be transferred to AS400.

 If you’re not familiar with this technology, you might be wondering what AS stands for.
 It stands for ‘application system,’ and it gets its name from the fact that it is based on programs rather than the processor.

 RPG was the initial language supported by this system, and as the system evolved, other versions of RPG were added.
 It is currently available in a variety of packages, including RPG IV, OVM, and ILE.